 There are a number of ways to share or reuse functions between facets of an Ethereum diamond.
 The best way I have found is to write internal functions in Solidity libraries and call those functions in facets.

-Only internal functions actually used from a library are added to the bytecode of a facet so it is possible to have large Solidity libraries that are utilized across facets without adding too much to the bytecode of facets that use them.
+Also, only the bytecode from the internal functions that are actually used from a Solidity library are added to the bytecode of a facet.
+So it is possible to have large Solidity libraries that are utilized across facets without adding too much to the bytecode of facets that use them.

 Checkout Aavegotchi's libraries which are used across facets.